What are Business Acquisition Loans?

 Small Business Administration (SBA) Loans

 The US Small Business Administration oversees the coveted SBA loan program.
-Small business owners still apply to a lender, but the SBA partially guarantees up to 85% of the loans.
-The partial guarantee provides security for the lender, which can then offer higher borrowing amounts at low interest rates and extended repayment terms.
+SBA loans are issued by participating lenders, usually banks and credit unions, and are partially guaranteed by the Small Business Administration.
+The SBA partially guarantees up to 85% of the loans.
+The partial guarantee provides security for SBA lenders, which can then offer higher borrowing amounts at low interest rates and extended repayment terms.

-Small business owners use the SBA 7(a) loan as the primary loan to acquire a business.
+SBA 7(a) loans are the most common type of SBA loans for business acquisitions.
 SBA 7(a) loans have a maximum borrowing amount of $5 million, and terms go up to 10 years for most purposes.

 The SBA caps interest rates on 7(a) loans, which can range from the Prime rate to Prime + 4.75% for variable-rate loans or Prime + 8% for fixed-rate loans.
 Business owners can use the loan funds for most business purposes, including working capital, refinancing business debt, or business acquisition.

 Most SBA lenders require at least two years in business, so these loans are primarily meant for an established business buying another existing business.
-However, some lenders might consider an SBA 7(a) loan for a startup for a new business if the business model is strong.
+However, some lenders might consider an SBA 7(a) loan for a startup if the business model is strong.

 You will also need a good to excellent credit score to qualify.
-The biggest drawbacks to SBA loans are the stringent qualification requirements and long application and funding times.
+The most significant drawbacks to SBA loans are the stringent qualification requirements and long application and funding times.

 Business Term Loans